overleaf/object-persistor/README.md

 ##### Returns

-A `stream.ReadStream` to read the data.
+A `stream.Readable` to read the data.

 ##### Notes